 Additional activities, either on or off-campus, may be approved by a Global Distinction mentor.
 Ask your mentor for more information.
 Some examples of off-campus activities are:

-Also, please access the co-curricular activities online document to found more information.
+Also, please access the co-curricular activities online document to find more information.
 If you see something going on locally that you think should be an approved event, send it to your mentor for approval!

 Access the Valencia's Global Distinction online calendar here: View All

 Humanities professor at Valencia College.
-As an instructor at Valencia, Tammy has had the opportunity to partake in research, through grants and endowments, at the NYC Public Library division of Baltic and Slavic studies via and National Endowment for the Humanities, as well as research in Brazil, Paris, and Cuba.
-Tammy is a native New Yorker, and received both Bachelors and Master’s degrees from SUNY Stony Brook.
+As an instructor at Valencia, Tami has had the opportunity to partake in research, through grants and endowments, at the NYC Public Library division of Baltic and Slavic studies via and National Endowment for the Humanities, as well as research in Brazil, Paris, and Cuba.
+Tami is a native New Yorker, and received both Bachelors and Master’s degrees from SUNY Stony Brook.
 While completing her undergraduate degree, she had the opportunity to study in Siena, Italy.
-During the past few years, Tammy has been able to embark on several study abroad journeys with approximately one hundred students during the past years.
+During the past few years, Tami has been able to embark on several study abroad journeys with approximately one hundred students during the past years.

 Beth King is the West Campus Mentor for Valencia Global Distinction.
 She loves travel and research and is also a librarian.
 Find her in the West Campus library for VGD advice, research help, and random international information